cifanip/high-performance-computing/cases/01_planetary_flow/index.md

 </figcaption>
 </figure>

 Moreover, while the CPU solver required thousands of cores and a complex data parallelism over distributed memory, whereas the current approach leverages a single GPU device via highly optimized, off-the-shelf NVIDIA libraries.
 Figure 4. shows a snapshot of vorticity for the Euler flow (left panel) and for a quasi-geostrophic planetary flow (right panel).
-The GPU-accelared solver is being used at Chalmers University, by the group led by prof. Klas Modin, to cunduct cutting-edge research in the field of geophysical flow and differential geometry.
+The GPU-accelerated solver is being used at Chalmers University, by the group led by prof. Klas Modin, to conduct cutting-edge research in the field of geophysical flow and differential geometry.

 <figure align="center">
   <img src="figures/euler_flow.png" width="45%" style="margin-right: 2%;">
   <img src="figures/geo_flow.png" width="45%">
   <figcaption>
-    <b>Figure 4.</b> Vorticity of Euler flow (left panel) and of a quasi-gestrophic planetary flow (right panel).
+    <b>Figure 4.</b> Vorticity of Euler flow (left panel) and of a quasi-geostrophic planetary flow (right panel).
   </figcaption>
 </figure>